tremor-rs/tremor-www/docs/language/pipelines.md

 Stream definitions in Pipelines allow private intermediate streams to be named so that they can be used as the source or sinks in other continuous queries.
 At runtime they are represented as a passthrough operator that will be optimized out if possible, so there is nearly no runtime overhead in defining and using streams.

+Streams have ports.
+Selecting `into` a stream will implicitly select it to the `in` port of the stream.
+Selecting `from` a stream will implicitly select it from the `out` port of the stream.
+It is possible to reference a port on the stream explicitly by using the following syntax: `stream/port`.

+Streams can be used for graph algorithms, like [branching, joining and interleaving](./common_patterns.md#branching).

 #### Grammar

 #### Example